 - The final day to change classes and still be eligible for the U-Pass program is the 10th day of the term (undergraduates and graduates) and 7th day of the term (Graduate Business), respectively.
 U-Pass fees are non-reversable.
 After the 10th and 7th day of the term(s), any student who drops a course that would normally have made them ineligible, will still be able to use their U-Pass.
 The U-Pass fee will remain on the students' LOCUS account.

 - All joint program eligible students may experience a 1-2 day delay in their passes activating in the event that their current program overlaps with another programs term (for example: the end of Law School spring courses overlapping with the start of Quinlan School of Business Program summer courses)

 - The CTA contract specifically exempts active duty military, disabled veterans, and para transit riders from the U-Pass program.
-Since these student populations recieve a CTA/ RTA discounted/ free ride benefit, the U-Pass does not apply.
-The U-Pass team will make every effort to identify these students, but any student qualifying for one of these benefits is encouraged to email U-Pass and self-identify.
+Since these student populations receive a CTA/ RTA discounted/ free ride benefit, the U-Pass does not apply.
+The U-Pass team will make every effort to identify these students, but any student qualifying for one of these benefits is encouraged to email U-Pass at email@example.com and self-identify.